 RESULTS AND DISCUSSION

 The questionnaire survey was done by the interactions with 60 individuals in the selected study area.
-The local people said that the tortoise are present in the sankarapuram and they were seen in rainy season.
+The local people said that the tortoise is present in the sankarapuram and they were seen in rainy season.
 They told me the tortoise was seen on the shrubs and bushes grown road the sides while passing on vehicles.
 Others told the tortoise was seen at dawn or morning time at the floats or rocks of the pond, while they basking on the sun.
 The others told the turtle can be seen always in the open well in some places.
 The images are shown to the people for identification aid to confirm species by their appearance.
-However, they were often unconfident to show one species image by seeing all species images (Figure.1 )
+However, they were often unconfident to show one species image by seeing all species images (Figure.1)